Serial and debugging

 print() to print all values out in case of any unexpected mistakes.
 There are so many possibilities.
 Only in this way do you know which step goes wrong.

 After finishing the code, download the code to your board.

-Step 2: Connect the board to the computer through the serial port
+Step 2: Connect the board to your computer

 Press the reset button on your board to restart the code.
-When the code runs again, you can see the values on the output window.
-According to the printed values, you can see which line of code is not executed or has an error by mistake.
+When the code runs again, you can check the values on the output window.
+According to the printed values, you can infer which line of code is not executed or has an error by mistake.